Tulleg/MixedMessage/README.md

 ## Setup
 ----------------

-- call the XXX function without any parameter and get a message that motivates you
+- call the  createMessage() function without any parameter and get a message that motivates you or if you like, insert a Name ('String') as a parameter